makrai/verb-tensor/README.md

+# verb-tensor
-# verb-tensor: Verb sense induction with tensor decomposition
+## Verb sense induction with tensor decomposition

 1. `count` triples in batches of files and `sum` them
     * debug_get_triple.ipynb